FreeTheMeme/Glycnor_wiki/content/People/Mub the Great.md

 # Discovery of Glob properties

 Mub took one of the smaller crystals home and put it on his window sill.
 A few days later he realized The vines outside his window crew significantly faster than usual.
+Once he realized this He put a few of them out into the fields with the crops.
+He and his family realized by putting those Glob crystals there.
+That crop yields would go up.
+With increased crop yields gave Mub The time to study these crystals further.
+He experimented with splitting it apart and a green flash of lightning came out and knocked everything off the table.
+That's when he realized there was great power in glob.

-# inception of the summoners
+# Inception of the summoners
+Once Mub realized the properties of glob, he started in teaching others how to use these green crystals to make life easier.
+He started putting the green crystals on top of sticks to make magical staffs of sorts.
+With these magical staffs, you can move things around.
+Without even touching them, like a telepathy of sorts.
+This is when Mub started [[The Summoners]].

 # The Great War of Sock
+In mub's day [[Sock]] was ruled by a monarchy.
+Their ruler was named [[Arnold the Annoying]] He got this name because he was a particularly authoritarian ruler.
+Wanting to have full control of Glob. witch caused the [[The Great War of Sock]]